Dr Georgie Bennett

 EGU 2020 Outstanding Early Career Scientist Award in Geomorphology

-I convene and teach part of GEO2233 Landscape Response to Environmental Change: from Source to Sink
+I convene and teach part of GEO2233 Landscape Response to Environmental Change: from Source to Sink and contribute to GEO2334 Research Design in Physical Geography and GEO3321 BSc Dissertation

 At UEA in my past lectureship, I contributed to modules on Geohazards, Geomorphology and Research Topics in Earth Science.